Clare Connor: Early life and career

 Connor was born on 1 September 1976 in Brighton, East Sussex, England.
+She was a pupil at Brighton College.
 She studied English at the University of Manchester, and graduated with a Bachelor of Arts (BA) degree in 1998.
 During her time at Manchester, Clare was a resident at Hulme Hall.

-Connor taught English, P.S.H.E and PE at Brighton College while heading up their PR operations, and also spent time working for Channel 4.
+Connor taught English, PSHE and PE at Brighton College while heading up their PR operations, and also spent time working for Channel 4.

 Cricket career

 Connor first came to prominence by captaining the U16 at Preston Nomads, a leading club side in Sussex.
 The youth manager, Malcolm Reid, was responsible for this appointment and the move was supported by the club.
-She also played for the Brighton College (men's) team a little before her England career began.
+She also played for the Brighton College boys' team a little before her England career began.
 She has also appeared in The Cricketer Cup (in 2002), the first woman ever to do so.
 In 2004/05 she captained the England side to the semi-finals of the 2005 Women's World Cup in South Africa, and that winter also played state cricket for Central Districts Women in New Zealand.

 In 2006, she became the first woman to play for the all-star charity side, Lashings World XI.